Spring has sprung! With the fresh air this season brings, now is the perfect time to fine-tune your focus on living a wellness lifestyle as a senior.

-Being outdoors in the spring sunshine and with greening plants has many effects on both your mind and body.
+Being outdoors in the sunshine with greening plants and spring sounds has many effects on both your mind and body.
 As we become more active in this season, healing effects become apparent through reduced stress and lowered blood pressure.

 Here are 5 ways for you as a senior to make the most of your wellness and put some spring in your step this season!